 AWS EventBridge allows only 100 connections per account as its limit.
-Which is 2022 is not sufficient to manage giant size business operations.
+Which in the year 2022 is not sufficient to manage giant-size business operations.

 Although it is more than enough for small-scale businesses and can do with the middle tier, its performance lacks to gain control of the mega-companies.